samiamlabs/minireach_docs/source/mechanism_terminology.rst

 +++++

-Frames represent the coordinate frames of links, detected objects, sensors, or the location of another robot in the world.
+Frames represent the coordinate frames of links, detected objects, sensors, or the location of another truck in the world.
 Frames are defined relative to other frames and the transformations between each frame is tracked using TF.
 See http://wiki.ros.org/tf for more information.